KieronOC/CI-MP2/README.md

 > ### 3.1 Existing Features
 >
-The game has the following main features :
+The site / game has the following main features :

 <u>Starting Page</u>